athack-ctf/chall2025-formatting-is-weird/solution/README.md

 # How to Solve the Challenge?

-Provide reproducible steps to solve the challenge.
-This can include:
+`exploit.py` provides a working solution to the challenge with comments giving a high-level overview of the exploit process.

-- Runnable code (e.g., `PoC.py`)
+This solution

 - A Bash script or a sequence of commented commands
 - Well-explained instructions
 - ...